jwharm/java-gi/README.md

 var button3 = Button.newFromIconName("document-open");
 ```

-Some struct types (also called "records" in GObject jargon) don't have constructors, because in C these are meant to be stack-allocated.
+Some struct types (called "records" in GObject-Introspection) don't have constructors, because in C these are meant to be stack-allocated.
 An example is `Gdk.RGBA`.
 Java-GI offers a static `allocate` method that will allocate a new struct that you can use.
 You can either allocate an empty struct (`var color = RGBA.allocate();`) and fill in the values later, or pass the values immediately: `var purple = RGBA.allocate(0.9f, 0.1f, 0.9f, 1.0f);`

 ### Automatic memory management